 You can identify fire ants in several ways apart from their distinctive anthills and painful stings.
 Members of the colony usually measure between one-eighth and one-quarter of an inch long.
 Some of the workers are two to three times larger.
 This is unusual because most ant species are one consistent size.
 Although they’re called red imported fire ants, some members of the colony are usually dark brown or black.
 You can also identify fire ants by their behavior.
 For example, when agitated, the workers charge up vertical surfaces.
 Fire ants use underground tunnels to enter and exit their mounds, so ant activity is visible around the anthill.
 You may also notice dirt mounds popping up more frequently after storms.

 Controlling Fire Ants

 In Florida and Georgia, fire ants are found in all environments from rural farms to suburban and urban neighborhoods.
 According to federal estimates, fire ants cost the nation more than $5 billion.
 This includes medical expenses, pest control and property damage.
 For assistance controlling fire ants or any other pest, contact Bug Out.
-We serve customers in southeastern Georgia and Florida, including Jacksonville, Ocala and St. Augustine.
+We serve customers in southeastern Georgia and Florida, including Jacksonville, Belleview and St. Augustine.